-The Delete Trace Configuration tool provides the ability to delete one or more trace configurations from a trace network.
+The Delete Trace Configuration tool provides the ability to delete one or more named trace configurations from a trace network.

-In scenarios where a trace configuration needs to be modified to account for a network update or changing condition in the field, you can delete the existing configuration and work through the process to add, share, and overwrite existing web maps with the new trace configuration.
+In scenarios in which a trace configuration needs to be modified to account for a network update or changing condition in the field, you can delete the existing configuration and work through the process to add, share, and overwrite existing web maps with the new named trace configuration.
 Note that this process will break any existing downstream dependencies on the web map.
-Alternatively, beginning with ArcGIS Enterprise 10.9, the Alter operation on the Trace Configurations resource in the REST API can be referenced to modify an existing trace configuration in place.
+Alternatively, beginning with ArcGIS Enterprise 10.9, the Alter operation on the Trace Configurations resource in the REST API can be referenced to modify an existing named trace configuration in place.
 To learn more, see Delete a trace configuration.